 While you can use any type of mayonnaise in this recipe, I prefer using Japanese mayonnaise.
 Kewpie is a brand of Japanese mayonnaise that has a slightly sweeter flavor than American mayonnaise.

 The difference in flavor is due to the substitution of apple or rice wine vinegar instead of distilled vinegar in American mayonnaise brands.
-Japanese Mayonnaise also uses egg yolks instead of whole eggs.
+Japanese mayonnaise also uses egg yolks instead of whole eggs.
 This contributes to a richer and creamier mayonnaise than your standard Hellman’s.
 To learn more about Kewpie mayonnaise, read about it in my Kewpie post.